Lucky in Love: The Dresser Girls and Marriage

 Perhaps it was the Dresser girls’ intelligence that allowed them each to be lucky in love and marry well—or perhaps it was their charm.
 Regardless, they helped to create a legacy of romance that enveloped the Vanderbilt name.

-Though we do not have the wedding veil worn by Edith, her three sisters, and their mother, other special pieces of this romantic legacy are on display in our Fashionable Romance exhibit in Antler Hill Village & Winery.
+Though we do not have the wedding veil worn by Edith, her three sisters, and their mother, other special pieces of this romantic legacy are now part of our permanent collection at Biltmore.